-1 - Driver And Passenger Ad- $\,2$ - Knee Bolster vanced Front Air Bags

-3 - Supplemental Driver Side Knee Air Bag
+1 - Driver And Passenger Advanced Front Air Bags3 - Supplemental Driver Side Knee Air Bag 2 - Knee Bolster

-NOTE: These air bags are certified to the new Federal regulations for Advanced Air Bags.
+NOTE: The Driver and Front Passenger Advanced Front Air Bags are certified to the new Federal regulations for Advanced Air Bags.

 The Advanced Front Air Bags have a multistage inflator design.
 This allows the air bag to have different rates of inflation based on the severity and type of collision.